ColumbusStateWorkforceInnovation/Java-IV-course-outline/lab-3/README.md

 ## Tasks

-Using the techniques shown in chapter eight of the *Spring Web Essentials* book, add unit tests for each of the scenarios listed below.
+Add unit tests for each scenario listed below using the techniques shown in chapter eight of the *Spring Web Essentials* book.
 After adding a test, add just enough code to get the test to pass.

 ### Get all menu categories

-#### If none exist, return an empty list

-* __Scenario:__ get all returns an empty list.
+#### Scenario: get all returns an empty list when none exist

 * __Given__ no menu categories exist in the database,
 * __When__ the client performs a GET request to `/api/menu/categories`,
 * __then__ the controller calls the repository [`findAll()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html#findAll--) method one time,